mitch1625/django_school/README.md

 - `.` means a test passed
 - `E` means an unhandled error populated on a test
 - `F` means a test completely failed to run

-## Considerations

-You just made some changes to your student model, meaning you may have to adjust your tests regarding `serializers` to match the new output.
-Ensure to write serializers and validators to the best of your ability for all apps.